Constitution of the UAF Faculty Senate

 Sect.
 1 The two officers of the Senate shall be the President and the President-Elect.

 Sect.
-2 The President and President-Elect shall be elected by the elected representatives of the Senate for one-year terms.
-Eligible nominees for the offices of President and President-Elect shall be elected representatives and/or chairs of standing and permanent committees of the Senate.
+2 The President-Elect shall be elected by the Faculty Senators of the Senate for a one-year term.
+Eligible nominees for the office of President-Elect shall include any currently elected members of the Senate including alternates and chairs of standing and permanent committees of the Senate.

 Sect.
 3 The President-Elect, after serving for one year in this position, subject to Sections 4 and 5, will automatically become President for one year.